-- Make sure the pallet does not have mold or stains some on it.
-Stains are difficult to remove and mold can actually be hazardous to health.
+Make sure that the pallet does not have mold or stains on it

-- You may want to cut the planks out of the pallet to avoid pulling out nails.
-This might result in shorter pieces.
+- If you want to cut the planks out of the pallet to avoid pulling out nails, you will end up with shorter pieces.
 However, you can cut down on broken wood and actually save more usable pieces.

-- Old, rusty nails can be a health hazard.
-You can get tetanus by cutting your skin on one.
+- Old, rusty nails can be a real health hazard.
+You could get tetanus by cutting your skin on one!

 - You might think that the old nails contribute to a “rustic”, “weathered” appearance.
 However, the hard nails might interfere with further cleaning steps such as planing or sanding.